centreon/centreon-collect/broker/doc/broker-doc.md

   by the feeder.
 * write\_filters: same as read filters, but concerning writing.

-After the construction, the feeder has its statistics started.
+After its construction, the feeder has its statistics started.
 Statistics are handled by an ASIO timer, every 5s the handler `feeder::_stat_timer_handler()` is called.

-Then, it is time for the feeder to start its main loop. the `feeder::_read_from_muxer()` method is called and this last one will be called until the end of the feeder.
+Then, it is time for the feeder to start its main loops:

+* The `feeder::_read_from_muxer()` method is called and this last one will be called until the end of the feeder.
-And there is a last loop to start, the one concerning stream reading.
+* And there is a last loop to start, the one concerning stream reading.
 The feeder constructor calls `feeder::_start_read_from_stream_timer()` that starts a timer, each time its duration is reached, the `feeder::_read_from_stream_timer_handler()` method is called.

 #### Reading the muxer